Dispute resolution mechanisms

 3. parties may be represented by specialist legal representatives.

 The Arbitration (Amendment) Ordinance 2017 (“Amendment Ordinance”) was passed by the Legislative Council on 14 June 2017 and published in the Gazette on 23 June 2017.
 The Amendment Ordinance amends the Arbitration Ordinance (Cap.
 609) to, among other things, clarify that all disputes over intellectual property rights (“IPRs”) may be resolved by arbitration and that it is not contrary to the public policy of the Hong Kong SAR to enforce arbitral awards involving IPRs.
-Such amendments relating to IPRs arbitration come into effect on 1 January 2018 (except for section 103J which will come into operation upon commencement of section 123 of the Patents (Amendment) Ordinance 2016).
+Such amendments relating to IPRs arbitration come into effect on 1 January 2018 (except for section 103J came into operation upon commencement of section 123 of the Patents (Amendment) Ordinance 2016 on 19 December 2019).
 For further details, please refer to the links below:

 Mediation is a voluntary process which may or may not bring any outcome.
 However, the highly expert mediators will often assist the parties to resolve their dispute, with the resolution being recorded in a legally binding contract.